Loyola welcomes Dr. Elizabeth Kennedy as Leuven's newest program director. Click here for her bio!

 - Registration will take place abroad and the course offerings for the term you will be abroad will be finalized overseas.

-- Save as many electives for abroad to help with potential registration problems.
+- Save as many electives (not used for minors or double-majors) for abroad to help with potential registration problems.

 - Discuss with your family if taking a summer course(s) is an option to help with any unexpected academic problems that could occur at Loyola or abroad.